 This means the baby is likely to feel the bottom of the mattress and it isn't very firm offering less support.
 The mattress isn't as stable as some given the flip-ability of the sleeping area.

 This means it somewhat tilts to one side and the baby could potentially roll into a corner.
 However, it is a snug fit on the frame with no gaps and doesn't shift or move.

 The Dream Suite earned a 2 of 10 for quality.
 This product isn't as stable as the competition with the ability to tilt the bassinet with pressure on the side and the flipping action causing a continuous tilt.
 The base is a V pattern and will rock back and forth which might be good for soothing the baby but might also put stress on the plastic connectors damaging them over time.
 The fabric and stitching are the best parts of this product with a good fit to the frame and soft feel.
 The mattress is hard compared to the competition indicating poor quality that isn't as comfortable.

-The Dream Suite earned a 3 of 10 for eco-health.
-Graco makes no comment on their website about the use of flame retardant chemicals in their products.
-This bassinet is made using 95% Polyester Fiber, 5% Polyethylene Foam and this kind of foam traditionally contained flame retardants.
-The Center for Environmental Health (CEH) has given Graco a "fair" rating because they haven't responded to inquiries concerning the chemicals despite customer service responses indicating they don't use them.
+The Dream Suite earned a 3 of 10 for eco-health which ties with 4 other options but is the lowest score in the metric.
+Graco makes no comment on their website about the use of flame retardant chemicals in their products, which leaves us to assume they potentially use them.
+This bassinet is made using 95% Polyester Fiber, 5% Polyethylene Foam and this kind of foam traditionally contains flame retardants and off-gases.
+The Center for Environmental Health (CEH) has given Graco a "fair" rating because they haven't responded to inquiries concerning chemicals despite customer service responses indicating they don't use them.
 Given that most companies brag about not using them, we find it odd Graco isn't and it makes us wonder if flame retardants are used in some of their products.
 This bassinet is JPMA certified.

 — Juliet Spurrier, MD and Wendy Schmitz